FiditeNemini/artcraft/README.md

+# Storyteller GGF

+## Coding Rules and Styles

 ```
 Short Style Guide TS React and Engine:

 No use of lets

 No basic for loop operators.
 Use the collection operators and array operators.

 React Side / No modules over 200 lines. ( loose rule )